DavidJS01/kev1ntv-frequencylist/README.md

 ![20210412_005905](https://user-images.githubusercontent.com/53328559/115156145-c3968880-a037-11eb-9785-e411125f4b1e.jpg)

 So, I clearly was a bit confused as I worked through this project!
-There is still a lot of things I want to do with it, as listed above.
+There is still a lot of things I want to do with it, as listed below.
 My plan is to add these changes by the end of the summer semester:

 ![image](https://user-images.githubusercontent.com/53328559/115156233-15d7a980-a038-11eb-9219-bc3034d850d8.png)